balb/SpaceBusDriver/SPECIFICATION.md

 ### 2.2.
 The Passenger Loop
 1. A passenger spawns at the "Home Planet".
 2. The player must navigate the bus to the Home Planet to pick up the passenger.
 Overlapping with the passenger is sufficient.
-3. Once a passenger is on board, the player must travel across the large map to the "Destination Planet".
+3. Once a passenger is on board, the player must travel across the large map to the **Terminus Planet**.
-4. The player drops off the passenger by getting close to the Destination Planet.
+4. The player drops off the passenger by getting close to the **Terminus Planet**.
 5. Upon successful drop-off, the player's score increases, and a new passenger immediately spawns back at the Home Planet, restarting the loop.

 ### 2.3.
 The Aliens